snatev/mc-plugins/README.md

 ## 📜 License

-The plugins is provided as-is with no guarantees, if you need help or other custom plugins, feel free to contact me.
+The plugins is provided as-is with no guarantees, if you need help feel free to contact me.